emanuelcop3/emanuelcop3/README.md

 - Background in Data Analytics & Industrial Systems
 - Engineering student at Inteli
 - Experience in hackathons and AI innovation ecosystems
-- Focused on AI applications for offshore & industrial environments
+- Focused on AI applications for offshore and industrial environments

 ---